 Even if you think you won’t like anything with almond extract in it…I have one question for you.
 Have you tried it?
 It’s the same lecture I give my step-kids.
 Don’t say you don’t like it if you haven’t tried it yet.
 Sometimes things taste totally different than you expect.
 Here’s my point on the almond extract: The recipe only calls for a half a teaspoon.
 That isn’t much and it’s not strong or overpowering at all.
 All it does is to help bring out the flavor of the vanilla bean.

 When you taste this cake, you don’t taste almond.
 You just know it’s got this full vanilla bean flavor and something a little special that makes you never want to stop eating it.

 Ok, I’m done with the lecture.
-If you’ve tried almond extract and you just can’t stand the thought of it, I promise I won’t be mad at you and you can still make this cake with just vanilla bean paste and it will STILL be awesome.
+If you’ve tried almond extract and you just can’t stand the thought of it, I promise I won’t be mad at you and you can still make this cake with just vanilla bean paste or extract and it will STILL be awesome.

 The mixing method for this cake is a little different than the norm.
 It’s called the reverse creaming method.
 Instead of creaming the butter and sugar together first, you’ll be mixing the dry ingredients with the butter.

 Without getting too technical on you, the butter coats the flour and minimizes gluten development, which in turn, creates a very fine crumb and an oh so tender cake.

 Here’s how it works: Take your dry ingredients and mix them in a mixing bowl.
 Add slightly cooler than room temperature butter in chunks to your dry mixture as your mixer is running on low.
 Mix until all the flour is coated and it looks crumbly.